-For 2018 there will be at least 23 events counting towards the League standings ( The 2-up TT and the Ladies only TT do not count ).
-The first event takes place on New Years Day and the last on September 8th.
+For 2019 there will be at least 22 events counting towards the League standings ( The 2-up TT and the Ladies only TT do not count ).
+The first event takes place on New Years Day and the last on September 3rd.
 30 points are awarded to the winner of each event, 29 points for second …..and 1 point for 30 th place and for all finishers.
-The best 15 scores of each rider over the course of the year will be aggregated to determine the league standings.
+The best 15 scores of each rider over the course of the year will be aggregated to determine the final league standings.

 The event organiser, timekeepers and marshalls will be present at the signing on and at the start to help you and answer any questions you may have.
 The names of the all ‘helpers’ will be listed in the Time Trial Calendar.
 If there are less than two names per event on the latest published version of the calendar this means further help is needed.
 Please contact the Time Trial secretaries to book a slot as a helper:-

 Fergus Murray ( Rhyl CC Time Trial Secretary ) email@example.com

 Andy Malcolm ( VC Melyd Time Trial Secretary ) firstname.lastname@example.org

 Dave Passe ( Ruthin CC Time Trial Secretary ) email@example.com